 Why You Should Consider FSC-Certified Furniture

-Consumers who want to go green on their patios should by buying sustainable garden furniture.
+Forests cover 30 percent of the global land area, according to the FSC.
+Consumers who want to go green at home and in their landscaping should consider buying sustainable garden furniture and products.
 The United States is the world’s largest importer of tropical wooden furniture from timber-producing countries.
 Of those imports, garden furniture represents approximately one-fifth of the wooden furniture market.
 U.S. imports of all tropical wood products have increased over the past couple of decades.
-Formerly rich forests of countries such as Indonesia, Malaysia, and Brazil, are being depleted at an unprecedented rate.
+Formerly rich forests in countries such as Indonesia, Malaysia, and Brazil, are being depleted at an unprecedented rate.

 Understanding FSC Labels

 Look for products that carry the FSC certification, and ideally, are made from FSC woods—like eucalyptus—harvested in the local economy where the furniture was made.

 While the FSC makes a somewhat complicated process and the chains of supply easier to understand for consumers, it helps to know just what the three labels on most products mean:

 - FSC 100 percent: Products come from FSC-certified forests.

 - FSC recycled: The wood or paper in a product comes from reclaimed material.

 - FSC mixed: A mix means at least 70 percent of the wood in a product comes from FSC-certified or recycled material; while 30 percent is made of controlled wood.